How do you approach the controversy of Waite’s swapping the positions of Justice and Strength?

-With the Hermit’s light and introspection we begin to analyze life and begin questioning things.
+With the Hermit’s light and introspection, we begin to analyze life and begin questioning things.

 The Hermit is looking at the arcanum Justice, to his right and questioning: has it been a fair game so far?
-If so, at a particular ripe time in the soul’s journey, we move forward and skip to Strength.
+If so, at a particularly ripe time in the soul’s journey, we move forward and skip to Strength.
 If not; if we committed a transgression which generated an emotional burden between two or more souls then we enter the Wheel of Fortune and come back to pay, as well as receive, by allowing others to pay us, and restore balance by doing justice.
 Notice that the wheel sits on a stream of water: emotion.

 (There is also self-karma; when the self-inflicting pain of the Devil is so strong that we transgress against ourselves.
 Profound martyrdom or suicide are examples.)

 We cannot escape the Wheel of Fortune until debt is paid.
 The Hermit and Justice with their natural-law-abiding wisdom make sure of that.
 So the Hermit is always illuminating the past and present to see if it has been fair or not.
 First karma is paid and only then can we say a particular cycle has ended and a new one begun spiritually.
 Justice must, by natural law, come before the Wheel of Fortune and before the Hermit, not after.
 We don’t go to jail and then are found guilty or innocent afterwards.
 “Justice” on every level of duality, works the other way around.

-These are archetypes we are taking about.
-They represent the building blocks of psychic development on the physical plane.
+These are archetypes we are talking about.
+They represent the building blocks of psychic development on the physical plane and their attending laws.
 This is not the case where karma operates in one way for some people and differently for others; they would not be archetypes in that case.

 Have we done what we set out to do in this incarnation, or by a certain time frame in this incarnation?
 If yes, then a new cycle may begin.
 If not, then we may repeat the plan.
 And that is why Justice is right after the Chariot.

 The result of paying karma successfully is a forward movement in spiritual learning and development, rather than cycling back to try again and “do it right”.
-This type of cycle can be seen within one lifetime when we realize we want to make amends to those we harmed, or do something good to ourselves that we failed to do earlier in life; or it can apply to multiple lifetimes, when the harm was so great that we were not able to make amends and thus must reincarnate in order to do so.
+This type of cycle can be seen within one lifetime when we realize we want to make amends to those we harmed or do something good to ourselves that we failed to do earlier in life; or it can apply to multiple lifetimes when the harm was so great that we were not able to make amends and thus must reincarnate in order to do so.